Caleydo/caleydo-doc/data.md

 ![](i/add_groupings.png "Add groupings dialog")
 ![](i/import_grouping.png "Import groupings dialog")

-Once you click one of the "Add" buttons, you will see the dialog on the right.
+Once you click one of the *Add* buttons, you will see the dialog on the right.
 The dialog on the right resembles the data import dialog you have seen before.
 As groupings also use identifiers for their rows, you have to choose an identifier.
 You can't choose an ID Type, since that is already determined by your choice of columns or rows for the dataset.

-Again select the "Number of Header Rows" to be excluded and identify the "Column with Row IDs", the column that contains the IDs for the rows, which is highlighted in green.
+Again select the *Number of Header Rows* to be excluded and identify the *Column with Row IDs*, the column that contains the IDs for the rows, which is highlighted in green.

 In the example here, we have loaded a file that contains two groupings.
 You can choose which grouping of the file to load by checking or unchecking the columns.

-You can specify a "Grouping Name" for each grouping which will later be used to name the perspective.
-If you choose "Use Grouping Names from Header Row", you can specify a row within the header rows of the file, which contains the grouping names (highlighted in green).
-Alternatively, you can choose "Use Custom Grouping names" to directly enter the name of individual groupings within a special row of the preview table.
+You can specify a *Grouping Name* for each grouping which will later be used to name the perspective.
+If you choose *Use Grouping Names from Header Row*, you can specify a row within the header rows of the file, which contains the grouping names (highlighted in green).
+Alternatively, you can choose *Use Custom Grouping names* to directly enter the name of individual groupings within a special row of the preview table.
 These names will be the names of the perspectives, which you can also change later.

 Once you press finish the dataset will be loaded and Caleydo will be started.

 ### Adding Datasets and Groupings at runtime
 You can add more datasets once Caleydo is running.
-To do so, go to "File > Import Data" which brings you right back to the import wizards.
-Alternatively, click the "Import Data Icon" in the toolbar.
+To do so, go to *File > Import Data* which brings you right back to the import wizards.
+Alternatively, click the *Import Data Icon* in the toolbar.

 To add more groupings to an existing dataset, right-click on the dataset in the Data-View Integrator and select the appropriate choice.

 ## File Operations
-Using the "File" dialog or the equivalent buttons in the tool bar you can save Caleydo projects, import, and export data.
+Using the *File* dialog or the equivalent buttons in the tool bar you can save Caleydo projects, import, and export data.

 A **Caleydo Project** is a .cal file that contains all information about a session, including the loaded datasets, created or loaded groupings as well as which views are open and what data they show.
 Project files are a convenient way to store an analysis session and restore it later.